awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 ### `ST_GeomAsLegacyBinary(geometry)`<a name="geospatial-functions-list-v2-st-geomaslegacybinary"></a>

-Returns an Athena engine version 1 varbinary from the specified geometry\.
+Returns a legacy varbinary from the specified geometry\.
 Example:

 ```
 SELECT ST_GeomAsLegacyBinary(ST_Point(-158.54, 61.56)